MoniSenNC/MoniSenForest/README.md

 ## Features

-The aim of MoniSenForest is to facilitate data error checking for data collecters and to provide easy-to-use pre-processing methods for people who work with data.
+The aim of MoniSenForest is to support data error checking for data collecters and to provide easy-to-use data pre-processing methods for people who work with data.

 Currently, MoniSenForest implements functions such as data cleaning and translation of species names from Japanese names to scientific names.
 In future updates, we plan to implement functions for data aggregation and estimation of population dynamics parameters.

 ## Requirements

-* Python 3.7 or higher
+* Python 3.6 or higher

 ## Installation